barrucadu/memo.barrucadu.co.uk/memos/one-shot-ideas.markdown

 was a spell which makes you not hate other magi, and the theory of magic which came from the same brilliant inventor.

-**The PCs** are a group young magi who have set out to establish a new base of operations, away from their stuffy teachers and superiors in the Order of Hermes, and have claimed a couple of crumbling towers on the outskirts of large village.
+**The PCs** are a group of young magi who have set out to establish a new base of operations, away from their stuffy teachers and superiors in the Order of Hermes, and have claimed a couple of crumbling towers on the outskirts of large village.

 The local villagers and their priest shun you, but that's about what you expected.
 The nearest other magi, who live in a much more